 These pages contain information for young people, parents, carers, and professionals.
-Report child sexual exploitation to the police by dialling 101.
+Report child sexual exploitation to us by calling 101 and in an emergency, always dial 999.

 If you or a young person you care about is in immediate danger, dial 999.